 Also known as E, X, disco biscuits, snacks, Scooby, and Mandy.
 Molly is a resurgent form of ecstasy that usually comes in crystal or powder form.
-In the 90s, ecstasy fueled club kids, and Molly became entwined with outlets like the Warehouse in Chicago and Limelight in New York, where house music was born.
+In the 90s, ecstasy-fueled club kids and Molly became entwined with outlets like the Warehouse in Chicago and Limelight in New York, where house music was born.

-Molly is basically the second coming of ecstasy, gaining notoriety with the rise of EDM in the early 2010s and the growth of festivals like Electric Daisy Carnival in Las Vegas, Electric Zoo in New York, and Ultra in Miami.
-And in 2013, Molly went pop when Miley Cyrus sang, on “We Can’t Stop,” “So la da da di / We like to party / dancing with Molly / Doing whatever we want.”
+Molly is the second coming of ecstasy, gaining notoriety with the rise of EDM in the early 2010s and the growth of festivals like Electric Daisy Carnival in Las Vegas, Electric Zoo in New York, and Ultra in Miami.
+And in 2013, Molly went pop when Miley Cyrus sang, in “We Can’t Stop,” “So la da da di / We like to party / dancing with Molly / Doing whatever we want.”

-It’s undeniable that music has the power to influence its listeners and arguably all those drug and alcohol references serve as a major source of promotion for substance abuse.
+It’s undeniable that music has the power to influence its listeners, and arguably all those drug and alcohol references serve as a major source of promotion for substance abuse.

 Get Your Life Back